Border control: Air and maritime borders

-Many countries implement air defence identification zones (ADIZs) requiring aircraft approaching within a specified distance of its airspace to contact or seek prior authorization from its military or transport authorities.
+Many countries implement air defence identification zones (ADIZs) requiring aircraft approaching within a specified distance of their airspace to contact or seek prior authorization from their military or transport authorities.
 An ADIZ may extend beyond a country's territory to give the country more time to respond to possibly hostile aircraft.
 The concept of an ADIZ is not defined in any international treaty and is not regulated by any international body, but is nevertheless a well-established aerial border control measure.
 (Note: About 20 countries and regions now have such zones including Canada, India, Japan, Pakistan, Bangladesh, Finland, Norway, the United Kingdom, People's Republic of China, South Korea, Republic of China, America, Sweden, Iceland and Iran.
 Russia and North Korea have unofficial ADIZs as well.)
 Usually such zones only cover undisputed territory, do not apply to foreign aircraft not intending to enter territorial airspace, and do not overlap.